Loading...

 Electronic Identification and Verification (EIV) refers to processes or systems used to electronically verify the identity of individuals or entities.
 These systems typically involve using various data sources, such as government databases, credit bureaus, or other trusted data providers, to confirm a person's identity.

-electronic Know Your Customer (eKYC)
+Electronic Know Your Customer (eKYC)

 eKYC, or electronic Know Your Customer, is a digital process used by businesses and financial institutions to verify the identity of their clients.
 This method leverages technology to streamline and automate the traditional KYC procedures, making it faster, more efficient, and secure.